Drosaca/politicsbot/README.md

 Download and install : https://github.com/mozilla/geckodriver/releases/download/v0.29.0/geckodriver-v0.29.0-win64.zip

----

 #### WSL

 Install codec drivers and all other shitty missing things

+- `sudo apt install libavcodec-extra`
-sudo apt install libavcodec-extra sudo apt install ubuntu-restricted-extras
+- `sudo apt install ubuntu-restricted-extras`

 Finally copy the `.env.example` file to `.env` and edit the variables to reflect your needs.

+---

 ## Coming soon